 Mame or red miso refers to the purest form of miso made only with soybeans.
 It undergoes a long fermentation process – at least two years – to produce a dark and intensely flavored miso.
 Hatcho miso is the most famous type of red miso and gives key Nagoya dishes like miso katsu, miso nikomi udon, and doteni their distinct flavor.

-Miso is said to be so vital to Nagoya food that Nagoya locals are jokingly accused of putting it on everything.
+Miso is said to be so vital to Nagoya cuisine that Nagoya locals are jokingly accused of putting it on everything.

 1. Miso Katsu

-Miso katsu is perhaps the one dish that best represents Nagoya food.
+Miso katsu is perhaps the one dish that best represents Nagoya cuisine.
 It refers to pork tonkatsu served with a thick sauce made with Hatcho miso.

 Personally, I like tonkatsu but it isn’t a dish I’d look for all the time.
 But drench it in a rich thick miso sauce and it shoots up many spots on my list of favorite Japanese dishes.